Skip to main content

 Which steps apply to you?

 Hermes supports three deployment topologies.
-Step 1 (System Identity) and the Optional/DNS sections apply to everyone — the middle of this guide then splits into a Relay path and a Mail server path.
+Step 1 (System Identity) and the Optional/DNS sections apply to everyone, and Step 2 (Console FQDN and a real certificate) is required for anything that uses Nextcloud.
+The middle of this guide then splits into a Relay path and a Mail server path.
 Follow only the one(s) for your topology:

 Topology What it is Follow